-- No hardware-lock in – you can connect any VoIP hardware to our phone system (land line, cell phone, VoIP line, Sat Phone, etc.) you can make use of software-based phones like the VirtualPBX Web Phone and VirtualPBX Softphone.
+- No hardware-lock in – you can connect any VoIP hardware to our phone system (land line, cell phone, VoIP line, Sat Phone, etc.), make use of software-based phones like the VirtualPBX Web Phone and VirtualPBX Softphone.

 - No pbx hardware to buy, no software to learn and upgrade because you’ll have…

 - Off-site hosting and maintenance – This is especially valuable if you run your business in areas that are routinely impacted by weather or conditions that can affect your phone system.

 - Provide an enterprise-level presence even if the company is run by a single proprietor.